sochan/insightsquero2/README.md

-# Node.js Hello World Sample
+# Node.js EEG Brain Signals, Machine Learning to Control Sphero 2.0

 This application is to translate EEG mental commands from Emotiv Insight to control Sphero 2.0 robot to turn left, right or stop.